FaiLuReH3Ro/excel-flight-delay-analysis/README.md

 - The remaining airports from top to bottom are **Santa Maria Airport**, **Portsmouth International Airport**, **Pitt–Greenville Airport**, and **Hagerstown Regional Airport**.

 ## 🏁 Conclusion

+- **Prioritize departure improvements**
+  - Average departure delay (10 mins) is more than double the arrival delays (4 mins), indicating that the issues primarily arise before departure.
+- **Focus on the top delay causes**
+  - The top three causes of delays (carrier, late aircraft, and NAS) account for a significant portion of the total delays, with carrier-related delays averaging approximately 45 minutes.
+- **Leverage seasonal trends**
+  - Use past trends to predict periods of high delays and adjust capacity, staffing, schedules, or maintenance accordingly.
+- **Target low-performing carriers**
+  - Airlines with the lowest on-time performance may be further investigated to identify specific changes for improvement.
+- **Address high-delay origin airports**
+  - Prioritize PPG or similarly performing airports to determine the various factors contributing to the discrepancies and allocate resources to address these issues.